IzzDarki/Wallet/user-manual.md

 ## User manual
-Currently only containing documentation about advanced features.
+Only contains documentation about advanced features.
 The app is designed to be self-explanatory.

+### Authentication
+It is strongly recommended to setup authentication.
+Once set up, you will be prompted to authenticate every time you open the app.
+However, if you open the app again within 3 minutes, you will not have to authenticate again.
+An exception is when the screen is turned off (while the app is opened).
+In that case you will be prompted to authenticate again the next time you open the app.

 ### Autofill
 You can choose this app as autofill service in the android settings.